-• The labor efficiency of a sku i that is stored in less-than-pallet quantities is $p_i/\sqrt{f_i}$, which measures the work required to pull a given amount of physical volume through your warehouse.
-The most labor efficient skus are the most suitable for forward storage locations because they generate the largest net benefit (pick savings minus restock costs) for the space they consume.

-• For skus restocked in less-than-pallet quantities in the fast-pick area, the restock-minimizing amounts to store, as a fraction of available storage, are
+- The bang-for-buck of a SKU i that is stored in less-than-pallet quantities is $p_i/\sqrt{f_i}$, which measures the work required to pull a given amount of physical volume through your warehouse.
+The most labor efficient SKUs are the most suitable for forward storage locations because they generate the largest net benefit (pick savings minus restock costs) for the space they consume. - For SKUs restocked in less-than-pallet quantities in the fast-pick area, the restockminimizing amounts to store, as a fraction of available storage, are